transdigiware/blockchain/howto/ibp-console-join-network.md

   | **Root CA** | Org2 CA ||||
   | **Org Admin Cert** | |  | org2admin | org2adminpw |
   | **Identity** | Org2 MSP Admin |||||

-  *Figure 6.
-Create the peer organization MSP definition*
+  {: caption="Table 5.
+Create the peer organization MSP definition" caption-side="bottom"}

 After you have created the MSP, you should be able to see the peer organization admin in your **Wallet**, which can be accessed by clicking on the **Wallet** in the left navigation.